simme/browbeat/README.md

 Elect a master window using the
 [Bully algorithm](http://en.wikipedia.org/wiki/Bully_algorithm).

+__This is a very early release.
+Not quite recommended for production.__

+## Why?

+Imagine you have a site where it's common for users to open multiple tabs.
+Maybe you have some realtime functionality or something that requires a lot of AJAX requests or similar.
+Instead of maintaing one socket or having one message queue (for AJAX) per tab you can have _one_ window being responsible.
+One sockect connection instead of `n` socket connections.

 ## How It Works

 _Browbeat_ uses `localStorage` as a message bus for communication between open